AlphaGergedan/Towards-Soft-Error-Resilience-in-SWE-with-Teampi/README.md

 For testing the methods we prepared a bash script `runTests.sh` that runs all the methods and compares their results without injecting any SDC.
-Make sure to install ***bc*** and export the environment variable `TEAMS=2` before running the script.
-One can specify the simulation parameters like simulation duration or even decompositon factor, which only affects the method 3 and 4.
-We take the solution of the first method (no resilience) as a reference for all the comparisons.
+Make sure to install [bc](https://www.gnu.org/software/bc/) and export the environment variable `TEAMS=2` before running the script.
+One can specify the simulation parameters like simulation duration or decompositon factor, which only affects the method 3 and 4.
+We take the outputs of the first method (no resilience) as a reference solution for all the comparisons.
 The parameters of the script are almost identical to the simulation, the user should also provide a build directory.
-Here is an example tests:
+Here is an example test run:
 ```
 bash runTests.sh -b build-directory -n 4 -x 200 -y 200 -t 10 -d 8
 ```

-We have also prepared a script to see how many SDCs can be detected in the methods 3 and 4 from the admissibility checks.
+We have also prepared a script to see how many SDCs can be detected in the methods 3 and 4 using the admissibility checks.
 It is important to mention that the SDC injection is called in the application itself, and can be changed in the methods to test different kinds of SDCs.
 Default bitflip injection covers 12 arrays with all the main data arrays b,h,hv,hu and the net-update arrays and the array, float and bit to corrupt is randomly selected.
 After the injection we wait for the application to finish and we compare its team's outputs with the reference solution.
-We assume that the method has detected and corrected the error, if any of its team outputs are matching with the reference solution.
-The methods tell the user which teams have detected SDC in their blocks, so the user can know which teams could have written a faulty output.
+We assume that the method has detected and corrected the error, if any of its team outputs are matching with the reference solution and the application actually reported the faulty team.
+So the user can know which teams have detected an SDC in their blocks and could have written a faulty output.
 The number of runs with SDC injection can be specified in the `-r` flag.
 Provide big numbers to see a more precise detection/correction rate.
-Here is an example run that executes the methods 5 times and injects a random SDC in each of them:
+Here is an example run with 5 SDC injections executions the methods 5 times and injects a random SDC in each of them:
 ```
 bash runSDCAnalysis.sh -b build-directory -n 2 -x 200 -y 200 -t 20 -d 1 -r 5
 ```